yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

 # Steampunk Clock Calendar-VB6

-  A FOSS Desktop Utility VB6 WoW64 Widget for Windows Vista, Win7, 8 and 10/11+.
+  A FOSS Desktop Utility VB6 WoW64 Widget for Windows XP, ReactOS, Vista, Win7, 8 and 10/11+.

  My current VB6/RC6 PSD program being worked upon now, in progress, don't download it yet as it is far from complete.
-Estimated at 99% graphically complete but only 20% code-ready.
+Estimated at 99% graphically complete but only 25% code-ready.
 This Steampunk Clock Calendar widget is an attractive steampunk widget for your desktop.
 It is a deliberately complex clock.
 Functional and gorgeous at the same time.
 This Widget is a moveable widget that you can move anywhere around the desktop as you require.
 This is based upon the Yahoo widget of the same design.